leonardobilia/JazzyDocs/README.md

 # Documentation for Swift and Objective-c project using Jezzy

-How amazing it would be if we could simply focus on writing code and at the same time have all our projects documentations beautifully created automatically.
-Even better if it could have the same feeling and style of Apple's official documentation.
+How amazing it would be if we could just focus on code writing and at the same time have all the documentation of our projects created automatically.
+Even better if it could have the same feeling and style of Apple’s official documentation, right?

-That's completely possible using [Jezzy](https://github.com/realm/jazzy)!
+This is completely possible using [Jezzy](https://github.com/realm/jazzy)!

 ## Overview